 One of the crazier moments in our first year of going to boat shows was when we realized that fenders and bumpers aren’t universal terms.
 While technically, the two words mean different things, their usage is not entirely consistent from region to region.
 So if you’ve ever been confused between fenders and bumpers, you can feel comfort in that you’re not alone.

-To recap: Even though we sell bumpers and fenders, we named our company after our marquee product.
-Impact Fenders.
 With that in mind, may I recall our mild horror when we first learned that some boaters in the Midwest and New England say “bumpers” for what we Westerners call fenders?

 Were we about to confuse an entire swath of the country with a product that didn’t match its name?
 Had we created a naming blunder like the Chevy Nova?
 Remember the (now debunked) urban legend that the model didn’t sell in its target market of Latin American because “no-va” means “doesn’t go” in Spanish?